Bulk CBD Distillate

 Premium, lab tested and U.S. grown CBD distillate at competitive pricing.
 Choose us for all of your broad or full spectrum distillate needs and get started growing your business with the best!

 What Is CBD Distillate?

-We have CBD distillate for sale at competitive prices and buying our bulk CBD distillate is a great way to get a head start in the industry.
-For those who are curious about CBD distillate, this article will explain the basics of what it is and how it’s made.
+Our bulk distillate comes with competitive prices and is a great way to get a head start in the industry.
+For those who are curious about distillate, this article will explain the basics of what it is and how it’s made.

-We’ll also compare CBD distillate to other forms of CBD, such as CBD isolate.
-When you’re done reading, you’ll have a better idea of the unique advantages of CBD distillate and how it can help grow your CBD business.
+We’ll also compare distillate to other forms of CBD, such as CBD isolate.
+When you’re done reading, you’ll have a better idea of it’s unique advantages and how it can help grow your CBD business.
 Give us a call today for a fast, free quote.

 Distillate is a refined extract of the cannabis plant.
 It is typically taken from the hemp variety of the cannabis plant.
 The hemp plant contains a higher amount of CBD as compared to THC1.
 This means that the distillate that is taken from the hemp plant will be well within the legal limits of THC to be sold in retail stores.

 As compared to other CBD extracts, such as CBD isolate, CBD distillate is not purely CBD.
 It also contains other cannabinoids that feature their own unique benefits2.
-CBD distillate is primarily used in edibles, for vaping and dabbing, and in beauty products and topical creams.
+It’s primarily used in edibles, for vaping and dabbing, and in beauty products and topical creams.

 How Is Our Bulk CBD Distillate Produced?

 The process used to make our distillates differ in some ways from other CBD extraction methods.
 It involves a multi-step process that takes the biomass of the premium hemp plant and distills it into a very pure final product consisting of CBD and other cannabinoids.

 We can offer both broad spectrum and full spectrum distillates for your use.